-This is the most common and arguably least expensive of the life insurance tests for nicotine.
-The standard urine test is very reliable.
-It can detect the substance up to one week since it was the last present in the bloodstream.
+This is the most common and least expensive of the life insurance tests for nicotine.
+The standard urine test is reliable.
+It can detect the substance for 3 days up to four months, but it’s the least sensitive test.

 Foods that Help Flush Out Nicotine and Cotinine from the Body:

-Broccoli: This green vegetable is loaded with vitamin C which has been shown to to eliminate nicotine directly from the body.
-Not only will the vitamin C flush the nicotine from your blood, but it will also rid it from your urine as well which makes it helpful for a drug screening test for nicotine.
+Broccoli: This green vegetable is loaded with vitamin C, which has been shown to eliminate nicotine directly from the body.
+Not only will vitamin C flush the nicotine from your blood, but it will also rid it from your urine, which makes it helpful for a drug screening test for nicotine.

-Kiwi: This healthy fruit will get rid of the nicotine thanks to vitamin C. It also boosts the levels of vitamins A and E in your body.
+Kiwi: This healthy fruit will eliminate nicotine thanks to vitamin C. It also boosts the levels of vitamins A and E in your body.